kamrankashef/BASE/README.md

 # Drive the creation of /tmp/capfriendly
 # Modify the application.json file, rerun mvn test and see you changes passed through
 ```
+The test target generates the sample applications in `expected_out`.
+Running and modifying the test cases are a great
+place to start learning BASE.

+## What's next

+- Additional regression testing
+- Use an SQL table as the data source
+- BASE is due for a clean up to make it easier to work with for new users
+- Add support for multiple target languages, starting with Python
+- A GUI